Bioconductor/BBS/Doc/Prepare-MacOSX-Parallels-HOWTO.md

 Next Parallels will make a bootable image file (.hdd) from the files in the .app directory.

 * Click on the Parallels desktop Icon to bring up the Installation Assistant.
   Skip the Windows installation if it prompts for one.

-* Click on 'Install Windows or another OS from a DVD or image file' -> Choose manually
+* Click on 'Install Windows or another OS from a DVD or image file'
+  -> Choose manually
   -> Select a file ...

 * Under 'Locations' choose OSX 10.11 Install Disk
-  -> remove file filters so all files are select-able -> select Install OS X El Capitan
+  -> remove file filters so all files are select-able
+  -> select Install OS X El Capitan

 * Parallels will prompt that it needs to make a bootable disk image file.
   Click 'Continue'.
 Name the image ElCapitan-bootable-image-<date> and save the file to /Users/administrator/Parallels.

   Once the bootable image is made you can continue with configuration and installation or do it later.
 The output of this step is the /Users/administrator/Parallels/ElCapitan-bootable-image-<date>.hdd file that can be used to configure new VMs.

 * Remove the USB key

   Using the Finder or the desktop icon, eject the USB and then physically remove it from the machine.
 This step prevents accidental writes to the USB key in future steps.

 <a name="parallels-configure-and-create"></a>
 #### Configure and create the VM

+##### Initiate creation

 Click on the Parallels Desktop icon
   -> Create new VM
-  -> Install Windows or another OS froma  DVD or image file -> Choose manually
+  -> Install Windows or another OS from a DVD or image file
+  -> Choose manually
   -> Select a file ...

 Remove file filters so all files are select-able
   -> choose /Users/administrator/Parallels/ElCapitan-bootable-image-<date>.hdd

-A page will come up with 'Unable to detect operating system' -> Continue
+A page will come up with 'Unable to detect operating system'
+  -> Continue
   -> Select operating system 'macOS'
   -> Name the VM (celaya2 in this case)
   -> Save in /Users/administrator/Parallels
   -> Unclick 'Create alias on Mac desktop'
   -> Click 'Customize setting before installation'
   -> Click 'Create'

-* Customize settings:
+##### Customize settings

 i) General tab